One Hit Wonder (film): Production

 One Hit Wonder is a jukebox musical in which the characters perform OPM songs from the 1990s such as "Ulan" (lit.
 'Rain') by Rivermaya, "Bakit Nga Ba Mahal Kita" (lit.
-'Why Do I Love You') by Roselle Nava, and (lit.
+'Why Do I Love You') by Roselle Nava, and "Ako'y Sa'yo, Ika'y Akin" (lit.
 'I'm Yours, You're Mine') by Iaxe.
 The soundtrack also features songs by 1990s bands like Introvoys, Yano, Color It Red, Ang Tunay na Amo, Neocolours, Teeth, Hungry Young Poets, and the Eraserheads.
 The film was written and directed by Marla Ancheta, with musical direction by Paulo Zarate.
 She decided to set the film in the 1990s because of her personal memories of the time period.
 She named "Ako'y Sayo, Ika'y Akin", which was released in 1994, as the plot's "emotional core".
 She drew inspiration from its songwriter John Bunda's past for the main character Lorina's story as well.

 ABS-CBN News' Gretchen Fullido noted that the film "lovingly" recreates the 1990s by showing Walkmans, mixtapes, and landline telephones, in addition to its soundtrack.
 Nylon Manila's Rafael Bautista named Vivoree Esclito's character Jocelyn "Lyn-lyn" Alvarez as one of the "most notable" 1990s throwbacks in the film, observing that Jocelyn's look is heavily inspired by Jolina Magdangal's from the period.
 Although Wonder is marketed simply as a Filipino language film, &Asian's Julienne Loreto estimated that approximately a third of the film's dialogue is actually in Cebuano, which serves as a plot point in the narrative.